MysteryGenius/syte.io/content/listings/seeyoulatte.md

 ---
-description: "Looking for a quiet, yet scenic cafe to spend some time with your friends or hold a discussion ?
+description: Looking for a quiet, yet scenic cafe to spend some time with your friends or hold a discussion?
 This cute little cafe holds all you need - wifi, chargers, coffee & cakes.
-Here's the catch, due to limited slots, only 1hr of work time is allowed to accommodate the flow of cafe-goers throughout the day.   \n  \nHighly recommend trying their ice blended drinks...espescially the Hazelnut."
+We highly recommend trying their ice blended drinks, especially the Hazelnut!
 affordability: "$"
 title: SeeYouLatte
 splash_image: assets/images/seeyoulatte.png